asmaaadel0/Timer-and-Stopwatch/README.md

  </table>

  ## License <a name = "License"></a>
-- Expense Tracker is open source and released under the MIT License.
+- Timer is open source and released under the MIT License.